Cutoff phenomenon for the warp-transpose top with random shuffle: Order of the mixing time and -cutoff

-where the sum is over all irreducible representations $\rho$ of $G$ and $d_{\rho}$ is the dimension of $\rho$. \end{thm} Recall that $U_G$ be the uniform distribution on the group $G$.
+where the sum is over all irreducible representations $\rho$ of $G$ and $d_{\rho}$ is the dimension of $\rho$. \end{thm} Recall that $U_G$ is the uniform distribution on the group $G$.
 Then using Lemma \ref{lem:only G-action} we have the following

 Moreover, given any probability measure $p$ on the finite group $G$, we have $\widehat{p}(\trivial)=1$.
 Therefore setting $f_1=f_2=p^{*k}-U_G$, we have the following

 We now state the Diaconis-Shahshahani upper bound lemma.
 The proof follows from the Cauchy-Schwarz inequality and \eqref{eq:ell-2_spectral_relation}. \begin{lem}[{\cite[Lemma 4.2]{D1}}] Let $p$ be a probability measure on a finite group $G$ such that $p(x)=p(x^{-1})$ for all $x\in G$.
 Suppose the random walk on $G$ driven by $p$ is irreducible.
 Then we have the following